module-federation/aegis-host/README.md

 the webpack/remoteEntries.js file on the host so `entry.url` points at your repo.
 Clone your fork, etc. make your changes, build the webpack bundles, commit and push.
 In order for the host to see your changes are hot reload, either configure a webhook in your repo that points at http://your-aegis-server:8707/microlib/reload or run the hot reload script. `npm run hot-reload`.

-Note: The host's remote entry config now uses GitHub as the remote.

 ## Purpose